sushmoyr/sanatoni_mart/docs/milestones/milestone-overview.md

   - Backend image upload API with file management and validation
   - Frontend image upload with drag-and-drop functionality
   - All features tested and validated in production environment
+- **✅ Milestone 3**: Customer Experience & Frontend - COMPLETED
+  - Shopping cart functionality with session support
+  - Product listing page with filters and search
+  - Product detail page with image gallery
+  - Professional UI/UX design with responsive layout
+  - All features tested and validated with Playwright
-- **🚀 Next**: Ready to begin Milestone 3 - Customer Experience & Frontend
+- **🚀 Next**: Ready to begin Milestone 4 - Order Processing & Shipping

 ## Notes
 - Created: September 8, 2025